-An annual review of the effectiveness of NICIE's governance structures, as set out in the 2013 code (DAO/(DFP)10/12), risk management and internal controls has been conducted, informed by staff, directors, independent internal and external auditors.
+An annual review of the effectiveness of NICIE's governance structures, as set out in the 2013 code (DAO/ (DFP) 10/12), risk management and internal controls has been conducted, informed by staff, directors, independent internal and external auditors.
 The NICIE Board has assessed that it has effectively complied with the Corporate Governance Code.

 The Management Statement and Financial Memorandum (MSFM) sets out a broad framework within which the Council is required to operate, and the Financial Memorandum defines certain financial provisions which NICIE is required to observe.
-As Accounting Officer and CEO, I have ensured that the MSFM has been adhered to for the financial year 2021-2022.
+As Accounting Officer and CEO, I have ensured that the MSFM has been adhered to for the financial year 2022-2023.

-NICIE has continued to review its internal procedures to ensure that all services are reviewed and that business cases are submitted to the Irish Medium and Integrated Education (IMIE) Team in DE in a timely fashion and that all appropriate approvals are obtained before any expenditure is committed.
+NICIE has continued to review its internal procedures and thus ensuring that all services are reviewed and that business cases are submitted to the Irish Medium and Integrated Education (IMIE) Team in DE in a timely fashion and that all appropriate approvals are obtained before any expenditure is committed.
+However, I must highlight that there was one non-compliance issue during the financial year regarding retrospective expenditure of Panel of Associate.
+Internal control and additional controls have been implemented to ensure that this does not reoccur.

 Training has also been given to all new staff during the year at Staff Meetings to ensure that controls are adhered to, and new staff are given induction training on arrival.
 Training needs have also been identified for new and existing directors and governance training has been organised and provided.
-Inductions for new directors have been provided and there have also been exit interviews/surveys for all directors that left during the year with an emphasis on GDPR (General Data Protection Regulation).
+Inductions was provided for new directors and exit interviews/surveys were completed for all directors that left during the year.